 In general, Nursing applicants must achieve a minimum grade C in a Science subject at GCSE.
-Queen's University and the University of Ulster do not require students to have a Science subject at A Level but for those who can offer an A Level Science the overall A level entry requirement is reduced.
+Queen's University and the University of Ulster do not require students to have a Science subject at A Level, but for those who can offer an A Level Science the overall A level entry requirement is reduced from BBC to BCC.

-Queen's University Belfast currently states that regarding Midwifery, preference will be given to applicants who have a grade B in GCSE Mathematics and a grade B in Science (Single Award Science is acceptable).
+Queen's University Belfast states that Midwifery applicants, must have a grade B in GCSE Mathematics and a grade B in Science (Single Award Science is acceptable).